 - How do you recognise benign prostate enlargement?

 The prostate (prostate gland) is located below the bladder and surrounds the urethra.
 The gland produces a secretion that is expelled together with sperm during ejaculation.
 As men grow older, their prostate often becomes enlarged.
 Hereditary predisposition, the male sex hormone and age in particular part in the occurrence of this enlargement.
 Thus, around 40% of men are affected by prostate enlargement by the age of 50 years; at the age of 80 years old, the figure even rises to more than 90%.

-The symptoms vary, depending on how extensive the prostate enlargement is and the extent to which it prevents the urine from flowing out through the urethra.
-Many men who are affected by prostate enlargement complain of a weakened urine stream, an increased urge to urinate, nocturnal enuresis and dribbling of urine after emptying their bladder.
-In medical terms, these symptoms are summarised under the term “lower urinary tract syndrome (LUTS).
-In rare cases, this can result in complete urinary stasis, which requires surgery.
-An enlarged prostate can also be the reason for blood in the urine.
+In rare cases, complete urinary retention can occur, in which case surgical intervention is necessary.
+An enlarged prostate may also be the reason for blood in the urine.
 Blood in the urine should always be checked by a doctor, as cancer can also be behind it.
-The impaired urine flow caused by prostate enlargement also facilitates the occurrence of urinary tract infections bladder infections.
+The impaired urine flow caused by prostate enlargement also facilitates the occurrence of urinary tract infections and bladder infections.

 Benign prostate enlargement is diagnosed on the basis of the symptoms, the patient's medical history and with the help of examinations.
-The enlarged prostate can be palpated via the rectum.
+The enlarged prostate can be palpated via the rectum (digital-rectal examination).
 The exact size of the prostate can be determined with an ultrasound examination.
 Blood tests and urine tests provide further information on prostate enlargement.
 A prostate biopsy can be carried out if the patient has suspected prostate cancer.